 Suppose again you get paid £100 but this time you're in a 40% tax band so you only keep £60, which you then decide to give to a charity.
 Gift Aid naively assumes the £60 donation was the result of income taxed at the basic rate of 20%, so the charity can claim £15 from HMRC, making the gross value of the donation £75.

 Now you're allowed to personally claim the difference between your actual tax rate and the basic tax rate (40% - 20% = 20%) on the gross value of the donation.
 This amounts to £75 x 20% = £15.
-The net result is that you've given £45 after tax, the charity receives £75 in total and HMRC keeps £10.
+The net result is that you have £15, the charity receives £75 and HMRC keeps £10.

 Here are some more examples, this time of making a £100 donation after tax: